MariyaFurmanova/Library/README.md

 3. Copy this link, and paste it inside the loadstring
 4. You will get code like that: loadstring(game:HttpGet("https://raw.githubusercontent.com/MariyaFurmanova/Library/main/TridentSurvival"))() .
 You must add after the name of script .lua, like that loadstring(game:HttpGet("https://raw.githubusercontent.com/MariyaFurmanova/Library/main/TridentSurvival.lua"))()
 5. Copy this link and paste into your executor.
 Your script will be done

+# I have questions about the script, where can I contact?
+You can contact with me in this link: https://github.com/MariyaFurmanova/Library/issues/1